pederund/BAN400_project/README.md

     install.packages("DT")

 #### Input
 The Shiny app-function has two inputs.
 The user interface (ui) and the presented data (server).
-THe script creates this ui first:
+The script creates this ui first:

 ###### User interface
 In this data frame we construct a fluid page.
 The layout theme is selected as "yeti", this provides the colors and styling needed to replicate Avinor's own homepage.